raisercostin/raisercostin.github.io/Scala-Test-ECS.md

   - is hard to guess the **human style** syntax of freely using matchers.
   - eclipse issues
     - cannot navigate to the line that failed the test
+    - cannot independently run a test inherited by other test

 ## Solution
 Use junit test runner.